Acne Treatment | Acne Vulgaris Diagnostics & Treatment

 When should I see a doctor for acne treatment?

 If you have tried over-the-counter medications for several weeks with little to no improvement, prescription medications may be more effective.
 If you have severe nodulocystic acne, prescription medications are often required and should be started early to minimise scarring.
 One should not wait to “outgrow” acne.
-If the acne is causing marked scarring, affecting your self-esteem, or causing significant emotional distress, it is important to remember that the best form of treatment for acne scars is early intervention to prevent further outbreaks.
+If the acne is causing marked scarring, affecting your self-esteem, or causing significant emotional distress, it is important to remember that the best form of treatment for permanent acne scars is early intervention to prevent further outbreaks.